Amet13/ODYSSEY/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] All existing functionality still works
 - [ ] New functionality has been tested
 - [ ] I have tested on both light and dark mode
-- [ ] I have tested with VoiceOver accessibility

 ## 📸 Screenshots (if applicable)